2023 Best Value Mechanic & Repair Technologies Basic Certificate Schools in Wisconsin

 CVTC undergraduate students pay an average of $4,642 in in-state tuition and fees each year.

-Out of the 11 schools in Wisconsin that were part of this year’s ranking, Western Technical College landed the # 4 spot on the list.
-Located in the city of La Crosse, Western Technical College is a public school with a small student population.
+The excellent basic certificate programs at Western Technical College helped the school earn the #4 place on this year’s ranking of the best value mechanic & repair technologies schools in Wisconsin.
+Located in the small city of La Crosse, Western Technical College is a public school with a small student population.

 The excellent basic certificate programs at Lakeshore Technical College helped the school earn the #5 place on this year’s ranking of the best value mechanic & repair technologies schools in Wisconsin.
-Located in the rural area of Cleveland, LTC is a public college with a small student population.
+Located in the rural area of Cleveland, LTC is a public school with a small student population.

 The average tuition and fees for an in-state undergraduate at LTC are $4,303 a year.